syedaCodes/ListYourProducts/README.md

 -   Update/ Add and remove products to/from the cart.
 -   Adjust the quantity of items in the cart.
 -   Calculate the total price of the products in the cart.

+## Release Notes

+### Version v1.0-saga

+In [Release v1.0-saga](https://github.com/syedaCodes/onlineClothingShop/releases/tag/v1.0-saga), the `redux-saga` middleware was introduced to manage asynchronous operations and complex workflows within Redux-based data management system.
+This release is focused on optimizing side effects and ensuring a more structured and maintainable codebase.

+For more detailed information about the enhancements brought by `redux-saga` in this release, please refer to the [Release v1.0-saga Notes](https://github.com/syedaCodes/onlineClothingShop/releases/tag/v1.0-saga).

+Next Steps: To continue to evolve the Online Clothing Store application, will transition to Redux Toolkit in the upcoming release to further simplify the state management approach.

 ## Contributing